-The District has added a special purpose/non-regulatory PM10 monitor at the Santa Ynez Monitoring Station to collect one year of data to study levels of particulate pollution in the area.
-In August 2020, the District plans to convert this monitor to collect PM{2.5} data for an additional year for continual study of the particulate pollution in the area.
+The District has added a special purpose/non-regulatory $PM{10}$ monitor at the Santa Ynez Monitoring Station to collect one year of data to study levels of particulate pollution in the area.
+In August 2020, the District converted this monitor to collect $PM{2.5}$ data for an additional year for continued study of the particulate pollution in the area.
+The PM data from this study are not being submitted to AQS.